iot-salzburg/gpu-jupyter/README.md

 ```
 This should output `{}`. \

-Afterwards, check if the registry service is available using `docker service ls`.
+Afterward, check if the registry service is available using `docker service ls`.

 ### Configure the shared Docker network

-Additionally, *GPU-Jupyter* is connected to the data-source via the same *docker-network*.
+Additionally, *GPU-Jupyter* is connected to the data source via the same *docker-network*.
 Therefore, This network must be set to **attachable** in the source's `docker-compose.yml`:

 ```yml
 services: